 In some forms, it may be necessary to add multiple category fields, such that the submitted post is assigned a combination of categories.
-For example, instead of displaying a whole bunch of categories in a single category field, it might be useful to split up the categories and display them using two or three different fields.
-Then when the post is submitted the multiple category fields are chained together and applied to the post.
+For example, instead of displaying a whole bunch of categories in a single category field, it might be useful to split up the categories and display them using several different fields.
+Then when the post is submitted the multiple category fields are combined and applied to the post.

 To keep things simple, consider an example case where six categories need to be displayed in three different category fields.
 Here is the setup that we want to achieve: